NeueDarshan/simple_ConTeXt/README.md

 "Commands" means TeX/ConTeXt macros, such as `\starttext`.
 "Core" commands means those commands defined in the XML interface files ConTeXt generates.
-There are features so far for core commands, "completions" and "pop-ups".
+There are three features so far for core commands: "browsing", "completions" and "pop-ups".

+## Browsing

+This is just a quick example feature making use of the interface JSON files.
+In the command palette (`Ctrl+Shift+P`) there is a command called "ConTeXtTools:
+Browse interface commands"; you can choose an interface (provided one has already been created, see the [interface](#generating-an-interface) section) and then peruse the library of core commands at your leisure.

+You can do the same kind of thing with completions, but this provides a nicer interface for it.

 ## Completions